alphawq/vuepress-plugin-posts-encrypt/README.md

     ]
 }
 ```
+👇[All configuration items](#Configs) can be seen at `Configs` part👇

-### Step 2: Configure the posts that need to be encrypted in the blog
+### Step 2: Configure the posts that need to be encrypted access in the blog

-- Set `secret: true` in the article that needs to be encrypted
+- Set `secret: true` in the article [Front Matter](https://vuepress.vuejs.org/zh/guide/frontmatter.html#%E5%85%B6%E4%BB%96%E6%A0%BC%E5%BC%8F%E7%9A%84-front-matter)

 ```yml
 ---